A1.25 - Emotions and feelings

 Instruction: Choose the correct solution

-(In the coaching conversation ___ I not, but I am very sad.)
+(Before the conversation in the office ___ I don't, I am very nervous.)

 Exercise 5: Dialogue Cards